AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/apply-scorecard-to-project-to-generate-alignment-score.md

 The portfolio optimizer score is a ranking automatically calculated in the Portfolio Optimizer by which projects can be prioritized.
 The portfolio optimizer score is displayed as an indicator icon accompanied by a number and it displays in the **Score** column of the Portfolio Optimizer.
 A Portfolio Optimizer score is generated only when all the sections of the Business Case are completed, except for Goals.

-For more information about creating a Business Case for a project, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about creating a Business Case for a project, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 For more information about calculating the portfolio optimizer score of a project, see [Overview of the Portfolio Optimizer Score](../../../manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-score.md).